 - IT6 Advances in instrumentation and techniques (SEM, TEM, SPM, etc.)

 - MS2 Nanoscale, nanostructured, and carbon based materials

 - MS3 Thin films, coatings, surfaces and interfaces

-- MS4 Ceramics, composites, minerals and microscopy in cultural heritage
+- MS4 Ceramics, composites, cultural heritage materials, rocks and minerals

 - MS6 Semiconductors, devices, and magnetic materials

 - MS7 Materials for energy production, storage, and catalysis